ivoh/vscode-openFileAtCursor/README.md

 ## Extension Settings

 * `openfileatcursor.filenameRegEx`: Custom matching regExp to detect the unquoted file (defaul words with dots and -).
 Default value:  `([\\w|\\.|\\-]+)`
-* `openfileatcursor.shouldDefaultsToCurrentFile`: Use current file name (without extension) if no word is at the cursor location.
+* `openfileatcursor.shouldDefaultToCurrentFile`: Use current file name (without extension) if no word is at the cursor location.
 Otherwise show error.
 Default value: `true`.
 * `openfileatcursor.shouldUseSelection`: Use text selection to look for instead of a word at cursor position.
 Default value: `true`.

 ## Release Notes